websauna/websauna/docs/source/glossary.rst

         SQLAlchemy enables effortless SQL data manipulation from Python programming.

         SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
 It provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language. `More information <http://www.sqlalchemy.org/>`__.

+    Splinter
+        Splinter is an open source tool for testing web applications using Python.
+It lets you automate browser actions, such as visiting URLs and interacting with their items. `More information <http://splinter.readthedocs.org/>`__.

     staging
         Staging site, in website design, is a website used to assemble, test and review its newer versions before it is moved into production.
 This phase follows the development phase.
 The staging phase of the software life-cycle is often tested in an environment (hardware and software) that mirrors that of the production environment. :doc:`Websauna staging configuration <../reference/config>`. `More information <https://en.wikipedia.org/wiki/Staging_site>`__.